fusionSuite/documentation/docs/developers/index.md

 and the [Eloquent](https://laravel.com/docs/9.x/eloquent) ORM.
 The backend provides a REST API which is used by the frontend.

-Three databases are supported by the backend: MySQL, MariaDB and PostgreSQL.
+Three databases are supported by the backend: MariaDB and PostgreSQL.

 The frontend is written in TypeScript.
 It uses the framework [Angular](https://angular.io/).